d2s/Sublime-Text-2-User-Settings/README.md

 # WARNING!

 I keep modifying these more or less daily so things might get broken.
-Don't blame me if that happends.
+Don't blame me if that happens.
 It's probably better to make copy of these to another location and just copy the parts you find most useful.